aturfah/PHM/docs/weighted_density_estimation.md

 ## Double Rings Example

-We consider the hierarchical clustering partition for k = 10 for the double ring example.
-We first load the necessary packages and cluster the data
+Here we illustrate the differences in the naive and weighted density estimates for a slightly more complex example.
+We use the `double_ring` simulated data from [Turfah and Wen, 2025]() and consider the hierarchical clustering solution for $k = 10$.
+We visualize the partition of the data below.

 ```
 ## Start from hierarchical clustering partition with k = 10